ohpensource/generate-version-and-release-notes-gh-action/README.md

 - There are 2 optional parameters in this action:

-> **skip-commit**: use it with value "true" if you want to prevent the action from commiting.
+> **skip-commit**: use it with value "true" if you want to prevent the action from committing.
 > **version-prefix**: use with a value different than an empty string ("beta-" or "v" for example) to have tags in the form of '{version-prefix}M.m.p'

 ### Commits that increase the version: